agustinlare/docs/aws-cloudpratictioner.md

 Elastic Compute Cloud (EC2) is a highly configurable virtual server that launches virtual machines called instances.

 One of the key benefits of using EC2 is its scalability, enables users to easily scale their computing resources up or down to meet changing demand.
 EC2's pay-as-you-go pricing model also makes it cost-effective, as they only pay for the resources they use.
-Alos, offers a high level of flexibility, reliability, and security, with various instance types, operating systems, software options, multiple availability zones, and various security features.
+Also, offers a high level of flexibility, reliability, and security, with various instance types, operating systems, software options, multiple availability zones, and various security features.

 What do I would need to choose?
 * OS